 Red River Commodities (Lubbock, TX, 800.763.9740).
-Some contracts still available for any type of oilseed (but NuSun mid oleic is recommended), ~\$16.00/cwt.
+Some contracts still available for any type of oilseed (but NuSun mid oleic is recommended), \$22.00/cwt.
 There is no penalty/premium for oil content.
-Delivery at Lubbock, Petersburg, Plainview, Muleshoe, Bushland.
+Delivery locations in addition to Lubbock and Plainview are not necessarily the same as those listed for confectionary in order to keep the two seed types separate.